dntstck/blog/devserver/cdevenvs.md

 <p><b>Note the double slash</b>after the hostname.</p>

-<h3><em>Leveraging Vim Plugins for Remote Work</h3></em>
+<h1>Leveraging Vim Plugins for Remote Work</h1>

 <p>Enhance your Vim experience with plugins designed for remote development.</p>

-<h3><em>vim-scp</h3></em>
+<h1>vim-scp</h1>

 vim scp://user@remote-server//path/to/your/project/

 <p>Now you can navigate directories and edit files as needed.</p>

-<h1 id="wrapup"><em>Wrapping it up</em></h1>
+<h1 id="wrapup">Wrapping it up</h1>

-<p>We've journeyed through setting up C projects for Vim and VS Code using Docker and Kubernetes, automated project creation with bash scripts, and explored remote development over SSHin both editors.
+<p>We've journeyed through setting up C projects for Vim and VS Code using Docker and Kubernetes, automated project creation with bash scripts, and explored remote development over SSH in both editors.
 By harnessing containers and remote connections, we can create a consistent, portable development environment that suits our workflow, we have achieved a lot in this post so be proud of yourself if you got this far and start to utilise some of the aspects we've discussed here.</p>

 <p>Catch you next time<br>